feranteef/tensorflow-local-gpu/README.md

 # tensorflow-local-gpu
-This repository is a guidance for using tensorflow in local machine with nvidia gpu (CUDA and cuDNN)
+This repository is a setup guidance for using tensorflow in local machine with nvidia gpu (CUDA and cuDNN)

 ## Installation
 1. Install [Anaconda](https://docs.anaconda.com/anaconda/install/windows/)